 Registration for indoor swim classes at county facilities is now open.
 Registration for outdoor swim classes begins on June 6.
 County recreation guides are available in hard copy through a $5 annual subscription, at all county recreation centers, parks, government buildings and libraries or online here.
 For more information on county programs call 240-777-6840.

-- On Monday, we told you about the Outdoor Fitness Pool at the Rockville Swim and Fitness Center.
-But what about the swim center’s other outdoor pools?
+- On Monday, we at the Rockville Swim and Fitness Center.
+But what about other outdoor pools?
 They'll open on Memorial Day weekend.
 Until then, the city’s Web site has details or call 240-314-8750.

-- While you’re waiting for Rockville pools to — ahem — get into the swim of things, the city offers other outdoor fun.
-Croydon Creek Nature Center presents “History the Natural Way — Open Fire Cuisine” from 1-2:30 p.m. on Saturday.
+- While you’re waiting for Rockville pools to — ahem — get into the swim of things, the city offers other outdoor fun. presents “History the Natural Way — Open Fire Cuisine” from 1-2:30 p.m. on Saturday.
 Peerless Rockville and culinary historian Michael Twitty demonstrate open-fire cookery and discuss historic Montgomery County foodways and food history.

 Attendees will be able to “prepare a baked treat from the 18th and 19th centuries,” according to the city’s Web site.
 (We assume that’s in the manner of 18th and 19th century cooks.
 Otherwise, your baked goods might be kind of stale.)
 Ages 16 and up.
 Cost is $12 for Rockville residents and $16 for non-residents.
 Registration is required at www.rockvillemd.gov/croydoncreek.